bululo/Knight-Moves-6/README.md

 # Knight-Moves-6
-A solution Jane Street October 2024s puzzle
+A solution Jane Street October 2024s puzzle.
+It aims to find the smallest valid sum of A+B+C as quickly as possible with no care for its shortest/smallest path.

+## Code Output

 ## The Puzzle
 ### Knight Moves 6